 Join the Public Art Committee (PAC)!
-There are two alternate positions available.
+There are one full member and two alternate member positions available.

 - Interviews held on the second Wednesday of each month at 7pm at the Collective.